bitlogic/hello-docker/5-docker-swarm/README.md

 ## Get some nodes

 In order to have a docker swarm going, you'll need a machine cluster, for which you'll need machines.
 Quickest, coolest way is by using [`play-with-docker`](http://play-with-docker.com/) to try it online.
+If you'd rather try it locally, you'll need [`docker-machine`](https://docs.docker.com/machine/) and [`Virtualbox`](https://www.virtualbox.org/).
+If you're running `Docker for mac` or `Docker for windows` you probably already have it installed; `Linux` users should get `docker-machine` separately.

+The main difference is how long it'll take you to have the swarm ready.
+If you're just trying it out, the online route is probably what you want.
+If you'd like your swarm to be persistent or try some extra stuff you'll want to use the local approach (it may get resource intensive).

+Pick your poison and choose one of the following:

+#### Online sandbox

-So, for the sake of simplicity, in this section we are going to use the play with docker environment.
+For the sake of simplicity, in this section we are going to use the play with docker environment.

 Browse to [`play-with-docker`](http://play-with-docker.com/) and create three nodes with the "+ ADD NEW INSTANCE" button.